Skip to Main Content

 • Complete the following seven-course pattern:

-• 2 transferable college courses in English composition (UC-E) and 1 transferable college course in mathematical concepts and quantitative reasoning (UC-M).
+• Two transferable college courses in English composition (UC-E) and one transferable college course in mathematical concepts and quantitative reasoning (UC-M).

-• Complete 4 transferable college courses chosen from at least 2 of the following subject areas: arts and humanities (UC-H), social and behavioral sciences (UC-B), and/or physical and biological sciences (UC-S).
+• Complete four transferable college courses chosen from at least 2 of the following subject areas: Arts and Humanities (UC-H), Social and Behavioral Sciences (UC-B), and/or Physical and Biological sciences (UC-S).

 Application Dates and Deadlines